 Standing up for our Community’s Post Office

-When people do this to our community I never forget it!
-So I pushed really hard on the select committee to look at the post office closure and restructuring programme, and got the chance to question the Post Office Chief Executive.
+I pushed really hard on the select committee to look at the post office closures in Hove and the restructuring programme, and got the chance to question the Post Office Chief Executive.
 You can watch our exchange here: https://www.facebook.com/hoveandportslade/videos/2458614994369701/.

 I hope when you see exchanges like these that those of you affected by the Post Office closures feel like I’m giving you voice, because that’s what’s in my mind at times like these.